 Belemnites can be useful tools for the geologist.
 The robust composition of their rostra means that they often survive where other fossils are destroyed.
 For instance, many fossils are found in sedimentary rocks, but belemnites may also be preserved in metamorphic rocks.
-In this respect, they are superior to their contemporaries—the ammonites—which are the primary guide fossils for Jurassic and Cretaceous stratigraphy and correlation.
+In this respect, they are superior to the contemporary ammonites,which are the primary guide fossils for Jurassic and Cretaceous stratigraphy and correlation.

-In the earliest Jurassic, belemnites were restricted to the European area but from then onwards, they had a worldwide distribution, and, potentially, they can be used for correlation on a global scale.
-However, as with the ammonites, this can be hampered by ‘faunal provincialism’.
+In the earliest Jurassic, belemnites were restricted to the European area but from then onwards, they had a worldwide distribution and they can potentially be used for correlation on a global scale.
+However, as with ammonites, this can be hampered by ‘faunal provincialism’.
 This is where certain groups of livings things are confined to certain areas.

 Where rocks contain many belemnites, it is common to find them aligned in a particular orientation; this indicates the direction of current prevalent during the deposition of the original sediment on the sea floor (otherwise known as the palaeocurrent).

 Belemnites have also been used to tell geologists something about the climate during the Jurassic and Cretaceous periods.
 By measuring the oxygen isotope ratios of the calcite in the belemnite rostrum in the laboratory, geologists can estimate the temperature of the sea water in which the belemnite lived (otherwise known as the palaeotemperature).
 Belemnites were one of the first fossil groups to be used in this way because their rostra were thought to be resistant to chemical change during diagenesis (the transformation of a sediment into rock).